bioinformatics-ufsc/AnnotaPipeline/README.md

     * TrichDB
     * TriTrypDB (tested)
   * NR Database | NCBI (available at <https://ftp.ncbi.nlm.nih.gov/blast/db>)
+  * CUSTOM Database: You can set a custom database if you know the pattern to get description in fasta file.
+    > Example:

+    > ArabdopsisDB Tair10 (https://www.arabidopsis.org/download_files/Sequences/TAIR10_blastsets/TAIR10_pep_20101214) has a pattern that fields are separated by "|", and description is the 3th field.

+    > User can use AnnotaPipeline with Tair10DB setting the following parameters:

+      `secondary-format` to `custom`

+      `customsep` to  `"|"`

+      `customcolumn` to `2`

+    > column two because we count starting by 0.

   > **TIP:** You can use a subset of NR Database

 ## **InterProScan: Tested databases**